saxenam06/semantica/docs/reference/parse.md

 </div>

 !!! tip "When to Use"
-    - **Ingestion**: The first step after loading raw files to convert them into usable text/data
+    - **After Ingestion**: The first step after loading raw files to convert them into usable text/data
     - **Data Extraction**: Pulling specific fields from structured files (JSON/CSV)
     - **Content Analysis**: Analyzing codebases or email archives
     - **OCR**: Extracting text from scanned documents or images